 Attracting Butterflies and Hummingbirds to Your Garden

-Here at Bay Haven Inn of Cape Charles, we love doing our part for both the bees and the butterflies!
+Here at Bay Haven Inn of Cape Charles, we love doing our part for the bees, butterflies, and Hummingbirds!

 With the population of Monarchs down 90% since the 1990s, it’s been a joy for us to plant flowers to attract and watch these graceful and beneficial insects.

 A great time to visit Cape Charles as they flit and flutter around making their plans to migrate.

 The beauty of flowers complimented by buzzing bees, beautiful butterflies, and the flutter of hummingbirds is enough to make anyone feel happy.